dotupNET/dotup-vscode-test-generator-docs/README.md

-# Test generator for Visual Studio Code
+# Test generator for Visual Studio Code - PREVIEW
+## *This is just a prototype to see if there is interest.*

 ## Description